duncdrum/cbdb-data/doc/function-doc.md

 * ``c_self_bio`` from ``$source`` is dropped change to attribute when refactoring query syntax?

 ## calendar
-The calendar module contains function for conversion between the often ideosyncratic date formats of *CBDB*, and for the creation of a taxonomy for Chinese calendar dates.
+The calendar module contains function for conversion between the often idiosyncratic date formats of *CBDB*, and for the creation of a taxonomy for Chinese calendar dates.

 #### TODO